 Vitamins and supplements

-Some types of vitamins may also help reduce the growth and size of fibroids.
+Some types of vitamins may help reduce the growth and size of fibroids.
 Research confirms that your risk for fibroids may increase if you have low amounts of vitamin D and vitamin A from animal sources, such as dairy.

 Uterine fibroids may worsen menstrual pain, bloating, and cramping.
 A number of vitamins may help ease these symptoms: